 - Applying probability to calculate relative frequency

-- Applying probability to calculate expected value
+- Applying probability to calculate the expected value

--Using Expected Value in Decision Making
+- Using Expected Value in Decision Making

 Exercise:" Pocket Probability"-Students practice calculating basic probabilities using the change in their pocket.